-- Other findings from the DUHEI survey include the following: - Less than one in 20 participants reported using smart drugs (i.e. study drugs/nootropics/cognitive enhancers), while 1 in 10 current users reported using smart drugs to enhance their academic performance. - More than one in 20 participants reported that they previously had a drug or alcohol problem; for one-half of these, it had resolved within the previous 2 years. - One in four of those with a previous drug or alcohol problem identified themselves as currently in active recovery. - Of those who had used drugs during the COVID-19 pandemic, one in three had decreased their use, while slightly less than one in four had increased their use over this period. - One in 10 participants reported using drugs for the first time since the COVID-19 pandemic began.
+Other findings from the DUHEI survey include the following:

+- Fewer than 1 in 20 participants reported using 'smart drugs' (i.e. study drugs/nootropics/cognitive enhancers), while 1 in 10 current users reported using smart drugs in order to enhance their academic performance. - More than 1 in 20 participants reported that they previously had a drug or alcohol problem; for one-half of these, it had resolved within the previous 2 years. - One in four of those with a previous drug or alcohol problem identified themselves as currently in active recovery. - Of those who had used drugs during the COVID-19 pandemic, one in three had decreased their use, while slightly fewer than one in four had increased their use over this period. - One in 10 participants reported using drugs for the first time since the COVID-19 pandemic began.